 Once you know what is measurable within your organisation, you can then build cultural aspirations to act as strategic targets for the business.
 These aspirations should cover both risk and enterprise-wide cultural goals in order to create a single culture state to aim for.

 This plan should focus on behaviours within the organisation.
 It should also include a set of initiatives, some of which can be used as accelerators to get an organisation closer to its cultural aspiration.
-Check out these three tips for building an effective risk culture.

 3) Build a dashboard